timjogorman/RicherEventDescription/guidelines.md

 by examining the example for participants which you desire to annotate;
 say that you found the following:
 \begin{subexample
-\item The most recent IED attack outside the Green Zone in Baghdad
+- The most recent IED attack outside the Green Zone in Baghdad
-\item The shooting near the word-torn city
+- The shooting near the word-torn city
-\item That recision biopsy analysis of the sigmoid colon today
+- That recision biopsy analysis of the sigmoid colon today
 \end{subexample
 For each, rule out prepositional phrases and post-postitional adverbs:
 \begin{subexample
-\item The most recent IED attack \sout{outside the Green Zone in Baghdad}
+- The most recent IED attack \sout{outside the Green Zone in Baghdad}
-\item The shooting \sout{near the war-torn city}
+- The shooting \sout{near the war-torn city}
-\item That recision biopsy analysis \sout{of the sigmoid colon today
+- That recision biopsy analysis \sout{of the sigmoid colon today
 \end{subexample
 Then for each sequence of nouns, the head is the rightmost noun%
 \footnote{If the rightmost term in a noun phrase (i.e. the ``head'') is a